A Month by the Lake

 A Month by the Lake is a 1995 romantic comedy film starring Vanessa Redgrave, Edward Fox and Uma Thurman.
 The picture is directed by John Irvin and is based on the story by H.E.
 Bates.
 The supporting cast features Alida Valli and Alessandro Gassman.

 Plot synopsis

 In 1937, two years before World War II, a spinster named Miss Bentley has returned to Lake Como to spend a month's summer holiday to heal herself from the grief of her father's recent death.
 While there, she meets a bachelor named Major Wilshaw and develops some feelings for him.
-However, a young American girl named Miss Beaumont arrives and flirts with the major out of sheer boredom, leading him to believe she's actually interested in him.
+A young American girl named Miss Beaumont arrives and flirts with the major out of sheer boredom, leading him to believe that she's interested in him.